Partner Lorne Randa, Brownlee’s practice group leader for access to information and privacy, is doing the kind of law he has a great interest in.

 - Former Vice President of the Capital District Minor Football Association

-- Soccer Coach with St. Albert Soccer Association
+- Former Soccer Coach with St. Albert Soccer Association

-- Scout (Cub) leader with 2nd St. Albert Scouts
+- Former Scout (Cub) leader with 2nd St. Albert Scouts

 Law and government were an interest of mine since elementary school.
 I recall watching election debates and Parliamentary debates on laws as a young child with my Dad, always wondering about the importance and significance of what these debates meant for Canadians Then in grade 9 being given an assignment to write about what a career or job that I wanted and what I needed to do to get there.
 My answer was a lawyer.
 In pursuing these interests, I studied political science, economics and philosophy in my undergrad, then had the opportunity to work in jobs involving municipal government and Parliament.
 After this, I continued onto to Law School – just as I had researched in school.